 In Indiana, the St. Joseph County Parks Department and partners are working to continue the trail from Roseland to the Michigan state line.
 St. Joseph County Parks and Michiana Area Council of Governments have conducted a traffic study at Cleveland Road and have found an affordable solution for getting trail users across this busy road.
-Funding is actively being sought to connect the Michigan and Indiana trail systems at the state line.
+The connection the Michigan and Indiana trail systems at the state line is now complete.

 Several organizations and agencies support the completion of this trail.
 IN-MI River Valley Trail Partners Your organization can consider signing a resolution of support (PDF or Word).
-If your organization would like to have a presentation made about the effort, please contact Marcy Colclough at 269-925-1137 x 1525 or firstname.lastname@example.org.
+If your organization would like to have a presentation made about the effort, please contact Marcy Hamilton at 269-925-1137 x 1525 or firstname.lastname@example.org.